demircialiihsan/UIMotion/README.md

 # UIMotion
 UIMotion package provides simple animations for sliding, scaling and snapping.\
-Works for every UI scale mode of Canvas Scaler component, also is independent from position, anchors and pivot.
+Works for every UI scale mode of Canvas Scaler component, also is independent of position, anchors and pivot.

 Sample project can be cloned from here, also raw package is available under releases tab.